Disruptive relationships and life events can continue

 following: How can I face crisis in my life, relationships, work or family history?
 How might I find support for anxiety, stress, anger and depression? ?
 Why am I stuck in repeated thoughts, sensations, emotional states or feelings?
 How do we make sense of shame or rage?
 How can I grieve and comfort loss?

-Do you have any questions of your own you'd like to talk about?
+Do you have any questions you'd like to ask or talk about?